 - Casting metal in this case pewter

 - Heat source that can melt your chosen metal (blowtorch).

 - Straight Edge (metal ruler)

 - Talcum powder

-- Tooth pick and small knife or similar
+- Toothpick and a small knife or similar

 Place the bottom ring of your casting rings set on a flat surface, the bottom ring is the one with the rim on the inside (it fits inside the top ring).

 Fill the bottom ring to the top with Delft Clay making sure the compress the clay as you go.

 Use a straightedge to "cut of" the excess, making the clay totally flush with the rim.

-Using the straightedge again remove the clay off the outer rim so the rings can be joined together flushly.
-Then clean up all the unused clay and put to the side.
+Using the straightedge again remove the clay off the outer rim so the rings can be joined together flush.
+Then clean up all the unused clay and put it to the side.

 Add talcum powder on top of the delft clay, gently use a light bristle brush or you finger to smooth the talcum powder to cover the whole area of the clay, this is to stop the object we wish the cast and the clay we are going to put over it from sticking and ruining the cast.

 Place the object (twig) you wish to cast in the dead center and evenly apply pressure down till half of the object is submerged into the clay.
 Once again dust with talcum powder (including the object) and blow the excess off.

 Place the second half (the top) of the aluminum casting rings on top of the bottom half.
 Making sure the what I call "center line" is matched up and both rings are evenly connected (which they should be if you followed step four correctly).